 To prevent a long-term gradual degradation in groundwater quality, the link between sources of pollution on the surface and their migration pattern in the unsaturated zone should be understood long before their final cumulative imprint in the aquifer water.
-Herein, the application of a VMS under an agricultural field enabled, for the first time known to us, real-time tracking of water flow and nitrate transport from the surface through portion of the deep vadose zone that was sampled by our VMS unit.
-Accordingly similar monitoring concepts for the vadose zone can be used as an alert apparatus for pollution events in their early stages while pollution is still migrating in the unsaturated zone, and long before accumulation in the aquifers water.
+Herein, the application of a VMS under an agricultural field enabled, for the first time known to us, real-time tracking of water flow and nitrate transport from the surface through the entire deep vadose zone.
+Accordingly similar monitoring concepts for the vadose zone can be used as an alert apparatus for pollution events in their early stages while pollution is still migrating in the unsaturated zone, and long before accumulation in the aquifer water.

 This study demonstrates how nitrate concentrations in the vadose zone exceed the local standard for disqualified drinking-water wells and threaten the groundwater quality.
-Hence, agro-hydrologically sustainable manure application rates, i.e. sufficient crop production and minimizing nitrate leaching, could be satisfied by suitable regulation or adjustments to meet crop requirements (Olson et al. 2010).
-To optimize the efficiency of the manure distribution methodology, estimations should include the controlling factors as soil properties, crop type, season, nitrogen attenuation processes and the critical amount of manure application before nitrate accumulation in the soil occurs.
-Considering only part of the factors could lead to the opposite result.
-For example, the manure application in this study occurred during the beginning of the dry period, May and June (there are no rain events till October) to prevent nitrogen leaching due to rain events.
-However, the distributed nitrogen was retained in the soil till winter time and did not undergo significant attenuation processes.
+Hence, agro-hydrologically sustainable manure application rates, i.e., sufficient crop production and minimization of nitrate leaching, could be satisfied by suitable regulation or adjustments to meet crop requirements (Olson et al., 2010).
+To optimize the efficiency of the manure distribution methodology, estimations should include the controlling factors such as soil properties, crop type, season, nitrogen attenuation processes and the critical amount of manure application before nitrate accumulation in the soil occurs.
+Considering only some of the factors could lead to the opposite result.
+For example, the manure application in this study occurred during the beginning of the dry period, May and June (there are no rain events till October), to prevent nitrogen leaching due to rain events.
+However, the distributed nitrogen was retained in the soil till wintertime and did not undergo significant attenuation processes.
 The incorrect assumption of manure distribution during the dry period resulted in intensive nitrate leaching.
 Furthermore, according to the observations presented in this study, the manure application should be reduced following legume crop type.
-Yet, in many cases, there is a surplus amount of manure to be disposed.
-Therefore, alternative methods for waste management have to be utilized, in accordance with regulation of manure application (Westerman and Bicudo, 2005; van Grinsven et al., 2012).
+However, in many cases, there is a surplus amount of manure to be disposed of.
+Therefore, alternative methods for waste management have to be utilized, coinciding with regulation of manure application (Westerman and Bicudo, 2005; van Grinsven et al., 2012).